Vanishing Tribes Photo Tour - full itinerary

 Majuli — Mon Village (5-6 hour drive)

-We set off early this morning to drive to Mon Village in Nagaland.
-We start our journey with a river cruise of around one and half hours, to reach the head of the road that connects to Mon Village.
-Along the way, we visit a few historical Ahom monuments, including the towering Shiva Dol temple in Sivasagar and the seven-story Kareng Ghar palace, showcasing the dynasty's architectural grandeur.
+We set off early this morning to drive to Mon Village in Nagaland, beginning what promises to be one of the most culturally rich and visually rewarding days of the entire tour.
+We start our journey with an atmospheric river cruise of around one and a half hours, gliding through the lush landscape to reach the head of the road that connects to Mon Village.

 Mon Village — Hongphoi — Mon Village